abenezer-ayalneh/lynx-backend/docs/MEMORY_LEAK_FIXES.md

 **Fix:**
 - Implemented `OnGatewayDisconnect` interface
 - Extracted disconnect logic into a separate `handleDisconnect()` method for better organization
-- Ensured proper cleanup of `connectedPlayers` map on disconnect
+- Ensured proper cleanup of `connectedUsers` map on disconnect

 ## Additional Recommendations